o-ran-sc/ric-app-ts/docs/user-guide.rst

 * KPI Monitoring xApp: Gathers the radio and system Key Performance Indicators (KPI) metrics from E2 Nodes and stores them in the Shared Data Layer (SDL).
 * Anomaly Detection (AD) xApp: Fetches UE data regularly from SDL, monitors UE metrics and sends the anomalous UEs to Traffic Steering xApp.
-* Traffic Steering xApp (*this one*): Consumes A1 Policy Intent, listens for badly performing UEs, sends prediction requests to QP Driver, and listens for messages that show UE throughput predictions in different cells to make a decision about UE Handover.
+* Traffic Steering xApp (*this one*): Consumes A1 Policy Intent, listens for badly performing UEs, sends prediction requests to QP xApp, and listens for messages from QP that show UE throughput predictions in different cells to make decisions about UE Handover.
-* QoE Prediction Driver (QP Driver) xApp: Generates a feature set of metrics to input to QoE Prediction, based on SDL lookups in UE-Metric and Cell-Metric namespaces.
+* QoE Prediction (QP) xApp: Generates a feature set of metrics based on SDL lookups in UE-Metric and Cell-Metric namespaces for a given UE, and outputs Throughput predictions on the Serving and any Neighbor cells to the Traffic Steering xApp.
-* QoE Prediction (QP) xApp: Receives a feature set of metrics for a given UE, and output Throughput predictions on the Serving and any Neighbor cells to Traffic Steering xApp.
+* RAN Control (RC) xApp: Provides basic implementation of spec compliant E2-SM RC to send RIC Control Request messages to RAN/E2 Nodes.

 A1 Policy
 =========